OfiliPatrick/pied-piper/README.md

 ## Introduction

-Pied Piper is a pipe sizing software I am currently building as my final year project in college.
+Pied Piper is a pipe sizing software I built as my final year project in college.
 It is designed to achieve the following:

 - Deduce pipe sizing parameter values.
 - Accurate calculations due to reduced human error.